 Unless otherwise specified, all written contracts for service under the scheduled rates of the Cooperative will be for a period of not less than one (1) year and month-to-month thereafter until terminated.
 When the requirements of the consumer are non-standard, necessitating special lines or equipment, the Cooperative reserves the right to establish a reasonable abandonment charge, or require the consumer to pay the excess cost of the installation.
 In addition, the Cooperative may also require payment for the cost of removal of facilities if service is disconnected before the expiration of the initial contract period.

-Electric service incorporating special conditions, not normally allowed or provided for in standard electric service, may be provided under the terms of a special contract.
+Electric service incorporating special conditions, not normally allowed or provided for in standard electric service, may be provided under the terms of a written contract.

 In the event a consumer desires to add to or increase the size of his electrical equipment, the consumer shall notify the Cooperative in writing sufficiently in advance so that the Cooperative's facilities may be modified sufficiently to accommodate the increased load.
 If the consumer fails to so notify the Cooperative, the consumer may be held responsible for any damage to the meter or other equipment of the Cooperative caused by such increased load.

 No regulating or measuring equipment, or other property or equipment owned by the Cooperative, wherever situated, whether upon consumer's premises or elsewhere, shall be tampered with or interfered with, for any purpose.
-Subject to the provisions of Section 810, it shall be presumed that the person in whose name service is being billed and received the economic benefit of such service and has knowingly tampered with the Cooperative's property if:
+It shall be presumed that the person in whose name service is being billed and received the economic benefit of such service and has knowingly tampered with the Cooperative's property if:

 A. Electricity has been diverted from the meter.